TroelsMortensen/DomainCentricArchitectureCourse/Readme.md

 Install the latest .NET version (.NET8 at the time of writing), along with your preferred IDE.

 # Session Schedule
+The following is a session plan.
+Each header links to more details for that specific session.

 ## [Session 1 - Architectures](Session%201%20-%20Architecture/Session%201.md)